June 3 Open Care by Jay Downing. Following worship is the first Sunday Potluck. Please bring a dish to share.

 Wake the Snakes!

-Every Thursday at 7:00 pm, a Samba/African Drumming Circle meets at UUBB to practice and learn Drum Circle techniques.
-Currently we are playing Brazilian style drumming and welcome new drummers at any time.
-UUBB members, Megan Wilde, Kay (and Tim) Wilde, Pam Gaddis, Alan and Carol Wallace are part of the circle; fun and athletic.
-If you need more information, call Carol Wallace at 262-637-8799.
+In June, Wake the Snakes will practice on Thursdays at 6:30pm.
+Wake the Snakes is a Samba/African Drumming Circle that meets at UUBB to practice and learn Drum Circle techniques.
+We welcome new drummers at any time as we learn to play fun rhythms.
+UUBB members, Megan Wilde, Kay (and Tim) Wilde, Pam Gaddis, Shanna Howell, Alan and Carol Wallace are part of the circle; fun and athletic.
+If you need more information, call Carol Wallace at (262) 637-8799.

 Spirit Play is a story-telling religious education program that helps children to understand their world within the context of U.U. principles.
 Volunteer RE teachers are excited to offer these interactive classes began on September 10th.